JohnTerragnoli/ECE281_CE5/README.md

 | ori | 001101 | 1 | 0 | 11 | 0 | 0 | 0 | 11 | 0 |

 The only line that was created in this line was the last row.
+This line was filled out simply by considering what the "ori" command does and what it requires.